 Everyone knows what the brain is, but not everyone knows what the microbiome is.
-It is the complex of viruses, bacteria and fungi that play a crucial role in our health and cognitive functions.
-A whole population of collaborators living in our bodies, to put it briefly.
+This is the complex of viruses, bacteria and fungi that play a crucial role in our health and cognitive functions.
+An entire population of collaborators living in our bodies, to put it briefly.

-Also known as a microbiota, this 'army' has been based in the gastrointestinal tract for a long time, according to science.
-We have recently known that it is also found in the skin.
-According to science, for a long time it was believed that different areas of the body were devoid of it: for example the eye and the womb.
-Recent diagnostic advances have recently made it possible to identify a microbiome of the placenta and one of the eye, both of which are present in healthy people.
-At this point it is reasonable to expect other discoveries shortly.
+Also known as the microbiota, this 'army' has long been based in the gastrointestinal tract, according to science.
+We recently learned that it is also found in the skin.
+Again according to science, for a long time it was believed that several areas of the body lacked it: for example the eye and the womb.
+Recent diagnostic advances have recently made it possible to identify a microbiome of the placenta and one of the eye, both present in healthy people.
+At this point it is reasonable to expect other discoveries soon.

-Like so many groups of astounding discoveries, this one was not looking for bacteria in the brain at all.
-The fact that the brain is a sterile area was well established throughout the scientific world.
+Like so many teams making astonishing discoveries, this one wasn't looking for bacteria in the brain at all.
+The fact that the brain is a sterile area was recognized throughout the scientific world.

-Researcher Courtney Walker was microscopically comparing images of the brains of healthy people with those of people with schizophrenia for structural differences when she came across the discovery.
-After the first surprise, the analysis was extended to all the human brains that the laboratory had in analysis.
+Researcher Courtney Walker was comparing images of the brains of healthy people with those of people suffering from schizophrenia under the microscope, to evaluate any structural differences, when she came across the discovery.
+After the first surprise, the analysis was extended to all the human brains that the laboratory had under analysis.
 All 34 had bacteria.

 The first investigations